-CRSRA understands that licensees may wish to operate additional ground components during the term of their license.
-CRSRA also understands that when licensees evaluate a potential location for additional ground components, the licensee may wish to conduct tests to evaluate the locations, components, and/or facilities.
+CRSRA understands that licensees may wish to add or change ground components during the term of their license.
+CRSRA also understands that when licensees evaluate a new location for additional ground components, the licensee may wish to conduct tests to evaluate the location and/or facilities.
 As stated above, the location of a ground component is a "material fact," as that term is defined in 15 C.F.R. § 960.4, and a licensee must obtain approval for a license modification pursuant to 15 C.F.R. § 960.13 prior to taking any action that would change a material fact in the license.
-Therefore, where testing activities, in substance, amount to operating an unlicensed Ground Station component, such actions could constitute a license violation.
-However, CRSRA wants to clarify the circumstances under which licensees may lawfully test a Ground Station component that is not listed in the license.
+Therefore, where testing activities amount in substance to operating an unlicensed ground component, such actions could constitute a license violation.
+However, CRSRA wants to clarify the circumstances under which licensees may lawfully test a ground component that is not listed in the license.

-To consider whether the testing of an unlisted ground station is lawful, CRSRA considers several factors.
+To evaluate whether the testing of an unlicensed ground component is lawful, CRSRA considers several factors.
 These include but are not limited to:

-- the location of the test; - the length of the test and, if multiple tests are conducted, the frequency of testing activities; - what is transmitted to the potential Ground Station component, especially the amount of unenhanced data the potential Ground Station component receives from on-orbit remote sensing instruments; and - the extent to which the potential Ground Station component can communicate commands to the on-orbit remote sensing instruments and the nature of the commands communicated.
+- the location of the test; - the length of the test and, if multiple tests are conducted, the frequency of testing activities; - the content and volume of transmissions, particularly unenhanced data, from the spacecraft to the unlicensed ground component; and - the extent to which the unlicensed ground component can communicate commands to the on-orbit remote sensing instruments, and the nature of the commands communicated.

-To assist licensees in conducting lawful tests of potential Ground Station components, CRSRA strongly encourages licensees to contact CRSRA, at least fifteen days in advance of any such test at crsra@noaa.gov, and identify the location of the test, the length of the test, what will be transmitted to the potential Ground Station components, and the extent to which the on-orbit remote sensing instrument will be subject to control by the potential Ground Station component and the nature of commands to be communicated.
-CRSRA will promptly provide a written response to advise whether, based on the information provided by the licensee, the proposed testing activities would amount to operational actions and, if so, whether CRSRA considers the test a compliance concern.
+To assist licensees in conducting lawful tests of potential ground components, CRSRA strongly encourages licensees to contact CRSRA at least fifteen days in advance of any such test at crsra@noaa.gov.
+When contacting CRSRA, identify the location of the test, the length of the test, what will be transmitted to the unlicensed ground components (e.g., telemetry, data, or both), the extent to which the on-orbit remote sensing instrument will be subject to control by the unlicensed ground component, and the nature of commands to be communicated through the unlicensed ground component.
+CRSRA will promptly provide a written response to advise whether, based upon the information provided by the licensee, the proposed testing activities would amount to operation of the remote sensing system and, if so, whether CRSRA considers the test a compliance concern.

-Opportunity for Feedback: We welcome any feedback you may have about this GC.
+Opportunity for Feedback: We welcome any feedback you may have about this guidance circular.
 Please contact CRSRA at crsra@noaa.gov.